benshimonz/V1/README.md

 Filtering stages:

 - Pass only (freezes that are longer than 10 minutes)
-- Pass dragon pairs (A, B) where A freezd B at least 5 time for more than 10 minutes
+- Pass dragon pairs (A, B) where A froze B at least 5 time for more than 10 minutes
 - Pass only dragons A that froze for more than 10 minutes - at least 3 dragons

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q094.png)